Views: 77

 changes.

 During pregnancy, your body will need more of certain nutrients to support the baby.
-Taking a
+Taking a prenatal vitamin supplement can give you essential folic acid, iron protein, and calcium that you aren’t getting from your normal diet.

-significantly impact your baby’s health.
+Drinking alcohol, smoking or using tobacco products, and taking drugs while pregnant can significantly impact your baby’s health.
 If you drink alcohol while you’re pregnant, you increase the risk of Fetal Alcohol Spectrum Disorder, which causes serious birth defects.

 Smoking cigarettes can cause low birth weight in babies.
 Using illegal drugs or misusing prescription drugs can cause birth defects, and it’s even possible for babies to be born addicted to a drug used during pregnancy.
 Take only the medications prescribed by your doctor specialized in High Risk Obstetrics.

-Regular prenatal appointments are critical to monitor both your health and the health of your
+Regular prenatal appointments are critical to monitor both your health and the health of your growing baby.
+At each appointment, doctors check your vital signs and measure the baby’s progress.
+If potential issues are identified, such as gestational diabetes or preeclampsia, they

 develop a treatment plan to give you the healthiest possible pregnancy and birth.